wooferzfg/wwrando/README.md

 ### Other Tweaks

 You can apply the [Widescreen Patch](https://www.dropbox.com/s/5huyf6r3drynq1c/The%20Legend%20of%20Zelda%20The%20Wind%20Waker%20Widescreen.zip?dl=1) before using this
-See the [releases page](https://github.com/brainfubar/wwrando/releases) to download zip files containing the program and assets.
-Both 32-bit and 64-bit versions are available.

 You can apply the [Gender neutral](http://www.romhacking.net/hacks/2906/) or [Female](https://gamebanana.com/gamefiles/11342) pronoun patch to match your customization before using this
 ### Information